-As a group, our research interests span many areas, from foundational statistical properties + computation to modeling ecological and other types of remotely collected sensor data, as well as applications in astronomy, chemistry, and health.
+As a group, our research interests span many areas, from foundational statistical properties + computation to modeling ecological and other types of remotely collected sensor data, applications of AI in Bayesian statistics, as well as applications in astronomy, chemistry, and health.

 For a list of Vianey's publications, follow this link: google scholar